Housing tax credits and reliefs

 If you have income from providing accommodation to occasional visitors for short periods, for example through an online accommodation booking site, this income is not considered to be rental income.
 This is because the visitors use the accommodation as guests rather than tenants.
 Revenue have published a guidance manual on how such income is treated for tax purposes (pdf).

 You can deduct the interest on mortgages used to purchase, improve or repair rented residential property when working out your rental income for tax purposes.

 You must show that you have registered all tenancies in the property with the Residential Tenancies Board (RTB).
 Interest can only be deducted during the period in which the property is let.

-For residential properties, this deduction is restricted to 75% of the interest accruing on loans.
 Interest is treated as accruing on a daily basis and the date the loan was taken out is not relevant.